Richard Twopeny: Journalism

-Twopeny travelled to Europe in 1907; on returning to Melbourne in 1910, he wrote four articles for the Pastoralists' Review on his journey.
-Twopeny was editor of the Otago Daily Times from 1882 to 1890, is author of Town Life in Australia and of L'Australie Méridionale, and was the proprietor and editor of the Australian Pastoralist's Review, which he founded in Melbourne in March 1891.
+Twopeny was editor of the Otago Daily Times from 1882 to 1890, is author of Town Life in Australia and of L'Australie Méridionale, and was the proprietor and editor of the Australian Pastoralists' Review, co-founded with Whitely King and A. W. Pearse in Melbourne in March 1891.
+He travelled to Europe in 1907; on returning to Melbourne in 1910, he wrote four articles for the Pastoralists' Review on his journey.

+Recognition

 He was created an Officier d'Académie in 1879.

 Personal life

 Twopenny was married to Mary Josephine, daughter of Rev. Albert Henry Wratislaw, vicar of Manorbier, Pembrokeshire, Wales.
 They married at St John's Anglican Church, Darlinghurst, Sydney, on 4 December 1879.

 Death

 Twopeny died in London on 2 September 1915 of heart disease and pneumonia.
 He was survived by his wife; there were no children.